t-willis/employee-tracker/README.md

 ---
 ## Usage

-A short video demonstration can be found here: NOT YET IMPLEMENTED
+A short video demonstration can be found here: [Click Here](https://drive.google.com/file/d/12YTn5S9Goof8Kh4fzUq_eata04GW5jEW/view)

 Begin by invoking the program in the terminal by typing `node index.js`, the user will then be prompted to choose an item from the menu.
 Upon choosing your desired option you will be presented with either a table or additional input fields depending on which option was initially selected.